How to Embroider Letters with a Sewing Machine

 How Many Threads Do I Need For Letter Embroidery?

-Stitching machines generally require one thread only, used as your main thread and bobbin thread.
-This is the same case for letter embroidery using a mechanical and computerized sewing machine.
 These machines are not capable of handling more than one thread compared to embroidery machines.
 Polyester threads are said to be the best choice for embroidery because they can withstand fast stitching speed and they are more durable.

 Monochromatic letter embroidery designs need only one thread in one color only.
 However, if your monogram requires more than one color, you will have to manually change the threads.
-The number of threads you will need depends on your chosen design or template.
-For beginners, it would be best to start with a monochromatic design.

 However, hand embroidery is totally different.
 There are different types of threads to choose from.
 The number of strands used is a crucial point, too.